 Why would I use this?

-Using customized outgoing settings allows you to save all of your outgoing replies to Gmail/Google Apps for archive or backup purposes.
+Using customized outgoing settings allows you to save all of your outgoing replies to Gmail/G Suite for archive or backup purposes.
 It's worth mentioning that if you go this route, you will not need to add Help Scout to your SPF record.

 Configure custom settings for Gmail